jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 and objectives he held prior to its invocation; often placing him at risk, being unable to take advantage of a change in the circumstances.

-Thorn-in-Paw and his associate Jaguar Knights are pursuing some enemies back to their mountain city when they reach a rope bridge strung high above a raging river.
+> Thorn-in-Paw and his associate Jaguar Knights are pursuing some enemies back to
+> their mountain city when they reach a rope bridge strung high above a raging river.
-The swinging footbridge is only wide enough for a single man to traverse, making it a perfect place to hold up invaders.
-However, the enemy city lies just beyond and Thorn-in-Paw is determined to rush over the bridge, then cut everyone down before the defenders can cut the vines.
-Seeing a congregation of the surviving enemy priests gathered at the far end, Thorn-in-Paw invokes the Jaguar Knight’s miracles of True Club and Bloody Minded, then runs across the narrow death trap.
-Providentially for the warrior, the Magnitude of his Bloody Minded miracle is more potent than the Fear and Madness spells the low ranking Initiates throw at him.
-Unfortunately for both the priests and Thorn-in-Paw, he ignores their offers of an unconditional surrender, butchering them all to the last and thus missing the chance to seize the city with no further loss of life.

-                                                33
-Alex Greene (order #3262370)                                                                             7
+> The swinging footbridge is only wide enough for a single man to traverse, making
+> it a perfect place to hold up invaders.
+However, the enemy city lies just beyond and
+> Thorn-in-Paw is determined to rush over the bridge, then cut everyone down before
+> the defenders can cut the vines.
+Seeing a congregation of the surviving enemy priests
+> gathered at the far end, Thorn-in-Paw invokes the Jaguar Knight’s miracles of True
+> Club and Bloody Minded, then runs across the narrow death trap.
+Providentially
+> for the warrior, the Magnitude of his Bloody Minded miracle is more potent than
+> the Fear and Madness spells the low ranking Initiates throw at him.
+Unfortunately
+> for both the priests and Thorn-in-Paw, he ignores their offers of an unconditional
+> surrender, butchering them all to the last and thus missing the chance to seize the city
+> with no further loss of life.

-      Boil Blood
+### Boil Blood

 Instant, Ranged, Rank Acolyte, Resist (Resilience)

 This dreadful spell induces the blood of a single target to begin boiling within their